[Re-print of the original article published on December 30, 2010 under the title: “El Dorado’s Jerry Thomas Mystery Solved?”]

 It is widely believed that “Professor” Jerry Thomas started his bartending career in the El Dorado gambling house in San Francisco, after he had been lured to California by the Gold Rush of 1849.
 Also, that he had invented his Blue Blazer concoction there.

-However, Thomas himself never mentioned that he had ever worked in that place and neither renowned cocktail historian David Wondrich — author of Imbibe! — nor this writer have been able to find any contemporary historical evidence that Thomas ever worked at El Dorado during 1849, much less that he had invented the Blue Blazer there.
+However, Thomas himself never mentioned that he had ever worked in that place and neither renowned cocktail historian David Wondrich — author of Imbibe! — nor this writer have been able to find any historical evidence that Thomas ever worked at El Dorado during 1849, much less that he had invented the Blue Blazer there.

 So where did this story originate from?